-We’re hosted by the University of applied Sciences, Faculty of Design, Media and Information.
+We’re hosted by the Hamburg University of Applied Sciences, Faculty of Design, Media and Information.

 The easiest way to get there is by walking 500m from the U-Bahn (Underground) station “Mundsburg”, which is about a 7 Minute ride away from the central station (“Hauptbahnhof”).